The inner tube is an essential element of a bike, which handles efficient and smooth ride.

 How do I stick a patch onto a punctured inner tube?

-- use sandpaper around the hole on the tube
+use sandpaper around the hole in the tube

-- a sealed inner tube can be gently put back on the bicycle and then inflated slightly
+Someone can gently put a sealed inner tube back on the bicycle and then inflated slightly

-An alternative to the spare tube while driving are patches for inner tubes, thanks to which you can patch the hole.
-It should be remembered that you should not continue to drive with a punctured inner tube.
+An alternative to the spare tube while driving is patches for inner tubes, thanks to which you can patch the hole.
+They should remember that you should not continue to drive with a punctured inner tube.